braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 * **Reporting:** One campaign will contain all reporting analytics for the card versions launched.
 Braze will not differentiate between versions launched.
 * **Existing recipients:** Users who have already received the card would not receive the updated cards until they become re-eligible.
 If re-eligibility is turned off, they would never receive the new card.

+{% alert tip %}
+This option is recommended for unique messages in a notification center or message inbox (e.g., promotions), when it’s important for analytics to be unified, or when timeliness of the message is not a concern (i.e., existing recipients can wait for the eligibility window before seeing the updated cards).
+{% endalert %}

 #### Keeping cards in users' feeds

-If desired, you could keep active Content Cards in users' feeds and not remove them.
-This means any existing cards would still be live, and only new cards would have the edits.
-Depending on re-eligibility and card expiration, users may see the old cards for a long time.
+If desired, you could keep an active Content Card campaign in users' feeds and not remove them.
+When edits are made to the live campaign, it means the previous unedited version of the campaign card would still be live, and only users that meet the criteria after the edits will see the new version.
+However, users already exposed to the campaign may see two versions of the card.

 [18]: {{site.baseurl}}/developer_guide/platform_integration_guides/android/advanced_use_cases/localization/#languages-supported
 [19]: {{site.baseurl}}/user_guide/personalization_and_dynamic_content/key_value_pairs/